Biden leads observance of America's 400,000 COVID-19 dead on eve of inauguration | Health

 Biden leads observance of America's 400,000 COVID-19 dead on eve of inauguration

-"We must remember.
+Ceremonies spearheaded by Biden and Vice President-elect Kamala Harris from the base of the Lincoln Memorial marked the federal government's first official nod to the staggering death toll from the pandemic.
+"To heal, we must remember.
 It's hard sometimes to remember, but that's how we heal.
-It's important to do that as a nation," Biden said in brief remarks to kick off a tribute that was to include observances in cities across the country.
-As darkness fell over the nation's capital, 400 electric lamps lining the sides of the Reflecting Pool were illuminated to honor the 400,000 lives lost, followed by gospel singer Yolanda Adams' performance of the song "Hallelujah," then a moment of silence in memory of the COVID-19 dead.
+It's important to do that as a nation," Biden said to kick off a tribute that included observances in cities across the country.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)